 For a shared workspace, the Leap V2 wins outright.
 Its quick adjustability means switching between users takes seconds.

 Either way, you’re getting a chair built to last 12–15 years.
-At that scale, even the Embody’s premium works out to roughly $10 more per month than the Leap V2.
-The real question is which design philosophy matches how you sit.
+At that scale, the Embody’s $691 premium over the Leap V2 works out to roughly $57 more per year.
+The real question is whether automatic posture adaptation and better airflow are worth that for how you specifically sit.

 For developers doing marathon coding sessions, see our best ergonomic chairs for programmers guide — both the Embody and Leap V2 feature prominently there.